lumc-sasc/wf-iclipseq/README.md

 If you are running from a different (sub)directory, make sure you point to the folder `main.nf` is located in.
 It is recommended to add the `-resume` command when partially rerunning the pipeline.
 You may also specify the output directory with the `--outdir` parameter.

 # Errors
 - exit code 137 occurs when the memory limit of a process has been exceeded.
-Especially SortMeRNA (but also STAR) may run out of resources, especially if your sample is large (e.g. >2GB) and contains mostly rRNA (e.g. >70%) sequences you wish to filter out.
+For example, SortMeRNA (but also STAR) may run out of resources, especially if your sample is large (e.g. >2GB) and contains mostly rRNA (e.g. >70%) sequences you wish to filter out.
 You can increase these resources in the `conf/resources.config` file.
 - PureCLIP may cause an error.
 It is usually solved by simply rerunning using the `-resume` command.

 # Future work